What are Massachusetts' Data Breach Notification Requirements?

 - CRA's would be required to encrypt personal information, and provide five years of free monitoring following a breach

 Any business operating in Massachusetts, or with Massachusetts-based customers, should remain attentive to relevant legislature, as data breach regulations are constantly being amended and modified.
 For the latest information on data breaches, privacyrights.org provides a running list by type, organization affected, and geographic location.

 Remember, there are many ways to mitigate the risk factors associated with data breaches.
 Standards for the protection of information of residents of the commonwealth (Under 201 CMR 17:00) require each business to, at minimum, do the following:

-- Develop an information security program
+- Develop an information security program, and provide routine training

 - Designate a security office to maintain the security plan